 Your plastic surgeon makes every effort to ensure your skin cancer is removed and that surrounding tissue is free from dangerous cells, as ‘narrow’ (minimal and inadequate) or incomplete safety margins are the main cause of cancer recurrence.

-Also critical to the optimal treatment of the skin cancer is an evaluation by a trained specialist pathologist, who independently verifies:
+Also critical to the optimal treatment of the skin cancer is an evaluation by a trained pathologist, who independently verifies: